 Issue 1 This document was issued for the first time in July 2006.
 Issue 2 This version of the document, revised and issued in September 2006, supports software Release 1.1.
 Issue 3 This version was revised and issued in January, 2007 to support software Release 1.2.
 Issue 4 This version was revised and issued in May, 2007 to support software Release 1.5.
 Issue 5 This version was revised and issued in May, 2008 to support software Release 2.0.

-Issue 6 This version was revised and issued in February, 2009 to support 9600 Series IP Telephone Software Release 3.0 and the addition of three new telephone models: 9620L, 9620C, and 9650C.
-What's New in This Release describes Release 3.0 in more detail.
-Issue 7 This is the current version of this document, revised and issued in November, 2009 to support 9600 Series IP Telephone Software Release 3.1.
-In addition to software enhancements, this version incorporates the 9670G IP Telephone's installation and maintenance requirements and information, previously issued separately in May, 2009.
-What's New in This Release describes Release 3.1 in more detail.
+- Issue 6 This version was revised and issued in February, 2009 to support 9600 Series IP Telephone Software Release 3.0 and the addition of three new telephone models: 9620L, 9620C, and 9650C. - Issue 7 This version was revised and issued in November, 2009 to support 9600 Series IP Telephone Software Release 3.1.
+In addition to software enhancements, this version incorporates the 9670G IP Telephone's installation and maintenance requirements and information, previously issued separately in May, 2009. - Issue 8 This version was updated and issued in March 2012 to support 9600 Series IP Telephone Software Release 3.1 Service Pack 4.
+This Release includes the support for EAP (TLS) and HAC for regulatory requirements.
+Support for inclusion of authentication credentials in BRURI that the telephone can use for authentication. describes Release 3.1 Service Pack 4 in more detail. - Issue 9 This version of the document is the latest and was issued in January 2013 to support the Release 3.2.
+This version includes a fix for for muting deskphone in shared control, support for option -43, support for use of Identity certificates for authentication, support for inclusion of authentication details in BRURI, enhancement that lets you configure the call log details and other minor fixes.

-What's New in This Release
+What's new in Release 3.2

-New material in this issue to support Release 3.1 software includes:
+New material in this issue to support Release 3.2 software includes: